nsv-format/nsv/yapping.md

 Now, this is a funny one, and I did not give up on it, it just clearly has no place in a `1.0`.
 In principle, if any cell occupies its own line, one could end said line with a comment, allowing the data file itself have annotations on cell level.
 Why on Earth would you want that?
-Remember that the originally pain point was dealing with lookup tables.
+Remember that the original pain point was dealing with lookup tables.
 In a relational database setup, it's not uncommon for them to be normalised.
 Now, while the whole point (well, a good portion) of normalisation is not having the same thing in multiple places, it would aid the readability greatly, if instead of just an ID of a, say, product category that is described in a neighbouring table was available right there in the data file itself.
 You could even automate annotations like that!
-It would of course be very troubling while the format is completely data type-agnostic, but once you have tables and can specify field types in the header and can specify a comment token in the header, you would be able to have painless commenting on at least numeric fields, ISO timestamps, UUIDs, alphanumeric identifiers, and anything else that is truly arbitrary.
+It would of course be very troubling while the format is completely data type-agnostic, but once you have tables and can specify column types in the header and can specify a comment token in the header, you would be able to have painless commenting on at least numeric cells, ISO timestamps, UUIDs, alphanumeric identifiers, and anything else that is truly arbitrary.

 <!-- Funny how the paragraphs are getting longer and longer. -->